 AdvertisementYorkshire County Cricket Club (YCCC) has been engulfed by a racism row in recent weeks, a crisis that has been brewing since Azeem Rafiq, an all-rounder of Pakistani heritage who was captain of the England under-19 team and the youngest captain of the Yorkshire first-team, alleged in 2020 there was “institutional racism” at the club.

+A delayed investigation by the club into the allegations eventually reported that Rafiq had been “the victim of racial bullying and harassment”.
 Yorkshire’s chair and chief executive have since resigned, and a new chair, Lord Kamlesh Patel, has been appointed with the specific brief to investigate institutional racism at the club.
 A legal claim by Rafiq of discrimination, harassment, and victimization has now been settled, with Patel apologizing to the player.